Please Steer Clear of Muddy Trails

 It’s Mud Season in Wissahickon Valley Park, and FOW is urging park users to refrain from using muddy trails.

 If you are leaving prints (hoof, tire, or boot), the trail is too wet to use.
 On wet days we recommend using Forbidden Drive which features a wide gravel surface which can be used in any weather condition.
 If you do happen to approach a muddy spot please continue to hike or ride through it, rather than around it which widens the trail and can cause damage to the surrounding habitat.

-Park users can also consult the Map of the Wissahickon Valley Park for alternative trails.
-Trail maps are available here.
+Park users can also consult the Wissahickon Valley Park Map App for alternative trails.
+Download the free app here.